-Dentist Ramiel Nagel who authored the book Cure Tooth Decay has helped many of his patients “reverse” their tooth decay and would rather not put in fillings.
-He believes that you can prevent and heal cavities with nutrition.
+Dentist Ramiel Nagel, who authored the book “Cure Tooth Decay,” has helped many of his patients “reverse” their tooth decay and would rather not put in dangerous amalgam fillings.
+He believes that you can prevent cavities with nutrient-rich foods.

-In this article I am going to go over the causes of tooth decay and how it may be prevented and in many cases even reversed.
+In this article, I am going to go over the causes of tooth decay and how it may be prevented and in many cases even reversed.